 Which finish should you choose?

 Now that we’ve covered the basics of Nitro and Poly finishes.
-Let’s look at the advantages and disadvantages to see which one might be right for you and your next guitar!
+Let’s consider the advantages and disadvantages to see which one might be right for you and your next guitar!

 Advantages of Poly

 Guitars with a Poly finish are indeed very durable.
 The finish is very thick and robust.
 You should never need to worry about it cracking or chipping.
-They also remain pretty shiny for the duration of their life, which is another look many players like.
+They also remain pretty shiny for their life, which is another look many players like.